The Nuttiest Nutcracker

 Plot

 On a snowy Christmas Eve, Marie (Debi Derryberry) and her brother Fritz (Derryberry) are home alone with their Uncle Drosselmeyer (Jim Cummings).
-Marie and Fritz's parents are away for the night and Marie is dismayed at having to spend Christmas Eve without them to the point that she wishes for it to go away forever.
+Marie and Fritz's parents are away for the night and Marie is dismayed at having to spend Christmas Eve without them.
+She then wishes for Christmas to go away forever.

 More details